-(McCarthy, Moonsinghe & Dean, 2020; Grissom, Viano & Selin, 2016).
+&lt;sup>16 Griffeth, Hom & Gaertner (2000) and Rubenstein et al. (2018) report average correlations of -.11 and -.17 between pay and quit intentions.
+For example, younger, highly educated, male employees are more likely to intend to quit than older, less educated, female employees (McCarthy, Moonsinghe & Dean, 2020; Grissom, Viano & Selin, 2016).
 Personality may also shape quit intentions (Woo et al., 2016).
 For example, Woo (2011) finds a positive association between Big-5 openness and frequent job switching.
 Workers with longer tenure exhibit reduced quit intention tendencies (Rubenstein et al, 2018).
 However, seniority is generally positively associated with quit intentions (e.g., McCarthy, Moonsinghe & Dean, 2020).

-Worker well-being is characterised as a 'sub-utility function' that captures workers' subjective evaluations of their jobs and the welfare received from all aspects of that job (Clark, 1997 p.191; Clark & Oswald, 1994).
-Viewed through the decision utility lens, worker wellbeing reflects workers' 'post-decisional preference' for their current job choice relative to other possibilities (Levy-Garboua, Montmarquette & Simonette, 2007 p.252).
+2007 p.252).
 Workers are more likely to switch jobs if doing so would increase their total (pecuniary plus non-pecuniary) utility.
 The issue remains, however, of how best to formally capture worker well-being within the utility function.
 With some notable exceptions (Green, 2010; Nikolova & Cnossen, 2020), economists have, to date, relied almost exclusively on job satisfaction to proxy for overall worker well-being.
 This is justified insofar as job satisfaction has been shown to be a reliable predictor of quit intentions (e.g., Ozkan et al.,2020; Rubenstein et al, 2018; Shields and Price, 2002; Sousa-Poza & Sousa-Poza, 2007), particularly within the health sector.
 However, while job satisfaction has strong predictive power and coheres strongly with the evaluative decision utility framework, it cannot completely capture the full experience of working, notably the lived emotional and psychological reality of everyday working life.

 The Benthamite 'experienced utility' framework (Bentham, 1789; Kahneman, Wakker & Sarin, 1997) conceptualises well-being as an indicator of 'raw' affective experiences ('experienced utility'), rather than a comparative, evaluative judgement between alternative opportunities ('decision utility').
-Kahneman, Wakker & Sarin (1997) warn against using observed choices (decision utility) as the sole measure of the utility of an outcome, on the basis that humans regularly make systematic errors when evaluating past events (e.g., the focusing illusion) and predicting future utility (affective forecasting).
+Kahneman, Wakker & Sarin (1997) caution against using observed choices (decision utility) as the sole measure of the utility of an outcome, on the basis that humans regularly make systematic errors when evaluating past events (e.g., the focusing illusion) and predicting future utility (affective forecasting).
 Global (evaluative) measures require respondents to both retrieve and emotionally evaluate memories of previous experiences at work.
 However, numerous experimental findings have highlighted the extent to which recall and forecasting errors (e.g., duration neglect, Redelmeier & Kahneman, 1996) may distort the hedonic quality of the original (recalled) experience, on which predictive utility and therefore quit intentions, are based, leading to sub-optimal decisions.
 To prevent such errors of judgement, Kahneman et al. advocate for in-the-moment, or 'instant utility', to be explicitly included in choice functions.
-This requires the use of direct self-report measures that
+This requires the use of direct self-report measures that instantaneously capture the 'sign' (valence) and intensity of transient affective experiences.
+In this model, 'total utility' comprises the integral of discrete moments of experienced utility, weighted by duration, over an extended period of time.